oracle-livelabs/oci/opensearch-objectstorage/components/components.md

 When the machine is created,
 - Take note of *##COMPUTE_PUBLIC-IP##*, the public IP address.

-## Task 11: Create a API Gateway
+## Task 11: Create an API Gateway

 The API Gateway will be used API to access the OpenSearch private URL from the website.

-Go the the menu
+Go the menu
 - Developer & Services
 - API Management / Gateway